Partner Logo

 By now, you can tap into your 401k without any concern about penalties or fees, unlike your younger peers.
 But one thing you will still have to pay is taxes.
 Since you didn’t pay taxes on the money you put into your 401k account, the tax man will be lurking when you pull money out.
 That’s why it’s a good idea to have a withdrawal strategy for your retirement accounts; decide which type you’ll pull from first; tax-deferred or tax free, and stick with it.

 On the flip side, perhaps you’re feeling like you need to put in a few more years of work.
 If that’s the case because it appears your savings fall short of where they need to be, maximizing contributions to your 401k should be a top priority for you.
-In 2024, the contribution limit is $23,000.
-But you’re eligible to contribute an additional $7,500 each year.
-While it may not seem like a lot, it’s a great way to boost your savings before you leave the workforce.
+The catch-up contribution limit for 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plan for employees ages 50-59, remains at $7,500 for 2025.
+New for 2025, based on changes made under the SECURE Act 2.0, a higher catch-up limit of $11,250 now applies to employees ages 60-63 who participate in these plans.
+The IRA catch-up contribution limit for individuals aged 50 and over remains unchanged at $1,000.1

 IRA